This leaflet is for patients who have been diagnosed with convergence weakness.

 - Plan the next step in your treatment

 The treatment is targeted at relieving your symptoms.
-The course of exercises should consist of a series of three to four appointments at the end of which your progress will be assessed and further treatment may be offered if needed.
+The course of exercises should consist of a series of 3 to 4 appointments at the end of which your progress will be assessed and further treatment may be offered if needed.

 The treatment can only be successful if the exercises are carried out regularly at home as shown by your Orthoptist.
 Attending the appointments alone will not improve your symptoms.

-If you have any questions about your treatment, please ask your Orthoptist or contact us on the number at the bottom of the leaflet.
+If you have any questions about your treatment, please ask your Orthoptist or contact us directly on 01205 446474.